miker704/Strife/patch_V5_notes.md

     - Added Disxcore cyberspace profile effect item card to shop page.
     - Added styles for all cyberspace profile effect item.
     - Added styles for all disxcore profile effect items and avatar decos in shop.
+    - Added more style vars to root style sheet.